In this article, I am going to share ways to improve trading focus by organizing.

 17. Anchor your day with rituals, such as planning time and email time.
 This keeps you from having to reinvent the wheel each day.
 You’ll be more creative once your mind is freed of trying to remember too many details.

 18. Schedule breaks to walk around, get your blood flowing, hydrate, and let your eyes relax.
-Keep small, healthy snacks handy so you won’t be tempted to grab for candy.
+Keep small, healthy snacks handy so you won’t be tempted to grab candy.

-PHASE 4 – Maintain your new system
+PHASE 4 – Maintain your new trading focus system

 19. Commit to having a clutter-free desktop every day.
 Put things away when you’re done with them.